hydawn/stars/dev.md

 - a few read functions to read games from json, and a playMode to play back those saved games and cut in when want to.

+# release note - version 1.0.0 - C++
+preRelease - total failure, no pause in bash, clock() is not working, core dumped, returnSituation is never used, depth > 3 is never used.

 # class board
 in here, everything starts from 1,1 !!
 ## var